Baul: Bangladesh

 Every year, in the month of Falgun (February to March), "Lalon Smaran Utshab" (Lalon memorial festival) is held in the shrine of Lalon in Kushtia, Bangladesh, where bauls and devotees of Lalon from Bangladesh and overseas come to perform and highlight the mysticism of Lalon.

 Palli Baul Samaj Unnayan Sangstha (PBSUS), a Bangladeshi organisation, has been working to uphold and preserve the 'baul' traditions and philosophy since 2000.
 The organisation often arranges programmes featuring folk songs for urban audiences.

 Bangladesh Shilpakala Academy often organises national and international festivals and seminars, featuring the Baul music and the importance of preservation of Baul tradition.

 At various times, Bauls have been targeted by Islamists due to their viewing of Bauls as apostates & their opposition to music.

+Ahmed Sharif said, "In general, Muslim Bauls are semi-Muslims.
+They have increased the number of Muslims in Bangladesh.
+If the Sufi-Dervishes had not kept them semi-Muslims, so many people would not have been able to be directly initiated into the propagation of Sharia Islam.
+Since they were previously part of the by name Muslim community, it was possible to easily convert most of them to full Islam in the 19th and 20th centuries.
+Currently, there are about three lakh Bauls in Bangladesh.
+As a result of the Wahhabi-Faraizi and Ahl-e-Hadith movements, many Muslim Bauls returned to Sharia Islam in the 19th and 20th centuries, and similarly, under the influence of English education, Hindu Bauls also adopted Brahminical rites.
+Otherwise, the number of Bauls was not insignificant among the lower class Bengalis (meaning Dalits and Arzals) of Bengal, especially those of central, northern and West Bengal, in short, those beyond the Padma."